sivadathdev/C2-Server---Backdoor/README.md

 We can list all the available sessions by using the "targets" command.

-We can access each sessions by "session #sessionnum", can background a session by "background" command. "sendall command" can be used to execute a command on both the target machines simultaneously.
+We can access each sessions by "session #sessionnum", can background a session by "background" command. "sendall" command can be used to execute a command on both the target machines simultaneously.
 We can kill a session using "kill #sessionnum" command.
 The image below shows all this.

 ![image4](images/image-4.jpg)